philadams-zz/philadams.net/src/quotes.md

 > _John Maynard Keynes_

 -
+> Email is a wonderful thing for people whose role in life is to be on top of
+> things.
+But not for me; my role is to be on the bottom of things.
+What I do
+> takes long hours of studying and uninterruptible concentration. _Donald Knuth_

+-
 > In the end it's not the years in your life that count it's the life in your
 > years. _Abraham Lincoln_